 - Warn them about the dangers of cigarette smoking.
 The nicotine in cigarettes causes the blood vessels to narrow, making it even harder for blood to flow through the vessels.

 If a program of diet and exercise does not lower your child's blood pressure, medicines may be prescribed.

-See also on this site: Making Nutrition Fun For Kids
+See also on this site: High Blood Pressure

 What is cholesterol?

 Cholesterol is a fat-like substance called a lipid that is found in all body cells.
 The liver makes all of the cholesterol your body needs to form cell membranes and to make certain hormones.
 Extra cholesterol enters the body when you eat foods that come from animals, like meats, eggs, and dairy products and from foods high in saturated fats.